 Bake the cakes for about 8 minutes (if the batter is still warm) or 10 minutes if the batter has been refrigerated first.
 Don’t forget to do a test on just one cake to get the timing just right.

-Remove from the oven and let the cake sit for about 3 minutes before inverting onto a plate.
+Remove from the oven and let the chocolate lava cakes sit for about 3 minutes before inverting onto a plate.
 If the cake is stuck, run a thin paring knife around the edge.

 Cover the top with berries and a dusting of powdered sugar.

-When you cut into the center chocolate should run out onto the plate.
+When you cut into the center of your chocolate lava cakes, chocolate should run out onto the plate.
 Enjoy!

 Here are some of my other favorite Passover desserts from past years: